MetaFam/TheGame/docs/enter-metagame/join-metagame.md

 ## Join as a Player
 The first step to joining as a Player is to subscribe below.
-From there, you'll be invited to discord where you'll need to prove your worth in one way or another. by going through the cohort onboarding process & doing something useful.
+From there, you'll be invited to discord where you'll need to prove your worth in one way or another ⚔️

 <iframe
     src="https://metagame.substack.com/embed"